ska-telescope/ska-sdp-data-product-api/docs/src/userguide/http.rst

 A stream response of the specified data product as a tar archive

 .. note:: A data product with an execution block id can contain 'sub' data products, that is defined by another metadata file.
-If the user request to download the product with the execution_block, all the product of that execution block id will be downloaded.
+If the user requests to download the product with the execution_block, all the products of that execution block id will be downloaded.

 Retrieve metadata of a data product endpoint
 --------------------------------------------